esa-cci/esa-climate-toolbox/docs/source/installation_guide.rst

 Testing
 ----
-You can run the unit tests for the ESA CCI Toolbox by executing
+You can run the unit tests for the ESA CCI Toolbox by executing:

 .. code-block::
     $ pytest

-in the '''esa-climate-toolbox repository'''.
+in the esa-climate-toolbox repository.